eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

            firewall-cmd --permanent --add-port=53200/tcp
            firewall-cmd --permanent --add-port=27000/tcp

    #.
-Configure both licenses (MDCE and Matlab client with all the toolboxes).
+Configure both licenses (MDCE and MATLAB client with all the toolboxes).

       .. note::